 Current and prospective acolytes can download a copy of the Acolyte handbook HERE.

 Most acolytes serve once time per month at 11:15am service.
 Parents may use the sign up link above to choose a service or email Allison Johnson to set up times to serve or to inquire about training.

 We hope that by serving as an acolyte, these young people will experience a sense of spiritual belonging and fulfillment in serving their church.
-Through this experience they can make new friends, have fun, and grow in service to their church.
+Through this experience they can make new friends, have fun, and grow in their commitment to their faith.

 11140 Greenbay St.Houston, TX 77024

 If you are interested in serving, learning more, or just want to say hi.